dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Understanding_Physical_Address.md

 - Your 4–5 sentence comparison from Part B
 - A 2-sentence summary answering:
   **“What does my MAC address reveal about the hardware my VM is using?”**
+The structure and OUI behavior of this MAC address indicate that the VM is using a virtual NIC whose address is assigned by virtualization software rather than a physical NIC manufacturer.
+This shows that the underlying hardware for the VM is abstracted and managed by a hypervisor, even though the MAC address looks and behaves like that of a physical device.
 ---

 # Part C — Understanding MAC Address Structure